apthagowda97/computer_vision_poc/README.md

-# computer_vision_poc
+# pytorch_poc
-This repo consist of computer vision methods implemented using Pytorch.
+This repo consist PyTorch implementation of computer vision techniques.
+(Its just for practice!!!)